Carolyn Rafaelian: Business career

 Rafaelian owns Bar and Board Bistro in Newport and a cafe franchise called Teas and Javas; some of its cafes are attached to Alex and Ani stores, and some are independent.
 She is also the owner of the Rhode Island winery Carolyn's Sakonnet Vineyard, purchased in 2012 which features wine making, dining area and locally sourced foods.
-Since taking over, the vineyard has won a number of awards in international competition.
+Following her takeover, the vineyard won several awards in international competition.
+Rafaelian sold the vineyard in 2024.

 Personal life

 Rafaelian is divorced from her first husband.

 Rafaelian is the owner of a 60-room mansion, the Belcourt of Newport, formerly known as Belcourt Castle, in Newport, Rhode Island, built in 1894.

 Rhode Island Monthly described Rafaelian's charitable work as including "Project USA, a nonprofit, which has raised funds for the victims of Hurricane Katrina, survivors of breast cancer, and endangered species" as well as separate projects with the Humane Society of the United States.

 Rafaelian was listed 22nd in Forbes America's Richest Self-Made Women in 2016, with net worth estimated at $700 million in June 2016.
 In May 2017, she was recognized by the David Lynch Foundation for her humanitarian efforts.
 In June 2018, Rafaelian was estimated to be worth $1 billion, and 18th on the Forbes list of America's richest self-made women, owning 80% of Alex and Ani.
 By June 2019 her net worth had dropped to an estimated $520 million.